juanbgon/juanbgon.github.io/_pages/about.md

 ---
 permalink: /
 title: Welcome!
 description: Homepage of Juan B. González, PhD student in Economics at the University of Southern California.
-Research interests include behavioral, labor, and crime economics.
+Research interests include experimental, behavioral, labor, and crime economics.
 author_profile: true
 redirect_from:
   - /about/